erasebegin/otherworld-ink/README.md

 ### Welcome to the home of
 # Otherworld Ink

-- Site built using Gatsby and React with Snipcart implemented for cart and payments.
+- Site built using Gatsby and React

+- Custom ecommerce platform using PayPal as payment gateway.

 - Site includes portfolio, blog and shop.